mariusschulz/jQuery.passwordStrength/Readme.md

-# jQuery.passwordStrengthIndicator
+# jQuery.passwordStrength

-`jQuery.passwordStrengthIndicator` is a **minimalist jQuery plugin** that **visualizes** the **strength of a password** a user enters into a password input field.
+`jQuery.passwordStrength` is a **minimalist jQuery plugin** that **visualizes** the **strength of a password** a user enters into a password input field.

 ## Example Usage

-Using `jQuery.passwordStrengthIndicator` is fairly simple — you only need to call a single method on the password field you want the plugin to monitor:
+Using `jQuery.passwordStrength` is fairly simple — you only need to call a single method on the password field you want the plugin to monitor:

     <form action="#" method="get">
         <input type="password" id="password" />